belliogluyasemin/cluster-ChatGPT4/README.md

 The KMeans algorithm was used to group users into clusters.
 The model’s performance was evaluated using inertia and silhouette scores.

 ### Hierarchical Clustering
 Hierarchical Clustering was used to build a hierarchy of user clusters.
 The dendrogram visualization helped identify the optimal number of clusters.
-Below is a Plotly chart showing how different features change based on the **Hierarchical Clustering** results.
+Below is a Plotly chart showing how different features change based on the **Hierarchical Clustering** results, as you can streamlit app page

 ![Hierarchical Clustering - Feature Analysis](web_plotly.png)